 We are pitched on at least one app a day (usually, many more).
-After giving us the pitch, more often than not, we hear "So how about it?
-Do you wanna do my app for a little bit of equity?"
+After giving us the pitch, more often than not, we hear something along the lines of:

 Gone are the days of the "app store gold rush".
 A good idea is all fine, but you have to have a strategy to make that app succeed.

 When you start an app, you are actually starting a business.
 You need to know how your app is going to make money.

 We've been running this business for nearly a decade now, and we have heard enough pitches and made enough mistakes that we can tell if a project is worth taking based on many factors.
 In that spirit, we want to give you a list of the questions we require to have answered before even considering an equity deal: